You Do Need An Estate Plan

 Estate planning is not just for the wealthy.
-Anyone who is concerned about protecting his or her assets and loved ones in case of death or incapacity should have a comprehensive estate plan.
+Anyone who has property, wishes to protect their assets and provide for their loved ones in case of death, as well as prepare should they suffer some type of incapacity, should have a comprehensive estate plan.

-Katherine E. Macdonald has helped families throughout north central Florida achieve their estate planning goals since 1983.
-From her office in Gainesville, she will work closely with you to understand your needs and objectives and recommend an estate planning solution to help you meet them.
+I am Katherine E. Macdonald.
+For more than 35 years, I have helped families throughout North Central Florida achieve their estate planning needs and goals.
+From my office in Gainesville, I will work closely with you to understand your needs and objectives and recommend an estate planning solution to help you meet them.

-A will establishes your final wishes in regard to your property.
-It can also help establish the guardianship of minor children and funeral arrangements.
+A will establishes your final wishes in regard to your personal property, real property and other assets.
+It can also establish the guardianship of minor children and funeral arrangements.
 Even if most of your assets are in a trust, it is still recommended that you have a will to catch any stray assets that may come to light following your death.

-Your will may also contain a testamentaries trust, which can be used to leave assets to your children, grandchildren, or beneficiary while establishing guidelines as to when and how the assets can be distributed.
+Your will may also contain a testamentary trust, which can be used to leave assets to your children, and grandchildren, other loved ones, and other beneficiaries, while establishing guidelines as to when and how the assets can be distributed.

-There are several different types of trusts, each designed to help you meet different estate planning goals.
-Living trusts, irrevocable trusts, revocable trusts and Medicaid trusts are just a few of the many trusts you have to select from.
-She will discuss your needs and recommend the trust that is best for your unique situation.
+There are many types of trusts, each designed to help you meet different estate planning goals.
+Living trusts, irrevocable trusts, revocable trusts and Medicaid trusts are just a few of the various trusts you may use within an estate plan.
+I will take the time to listen to your concerns, discuss your needs and recommend the type of trust or trusts best for your specific situation.